-Traveling down the Florida Keys, you might think when arriving at Key West that you’ve finally reached the very tip of Florida.
-Not quite.
+You might think that Key West is at the very tip of Florida.
+But not quite.

-For out in the Gulf of Mexico another 70 miles, lies a cluster of islets known as the Dry Tortugas.
-[Ocean waves] Low, sparsely vegetated, and wholly lacking in fresh water, the seven tiny islands add up to less than a quarter square mile of land.
-How significant can these tiny dots on a map be?
+Another 70 miles out in the Gulf of Mexico lies a cluster of tiny islands known as the Dry Tortugas.
+[Ocean waves] Low, sparsely vegetated, and devoid of fresh water, the seven islands add up to less than a quarter square mile of land.

-From a bird’s perspective, highly significant.
+For birds, these specks of land are vital.
 Millions of migratory songbirds fly north across the Gulf and Caribbean each spring, headed for North America.
-If they run into the heavy wind and rain of a “Norther” blowing down from the continent, the Dry Tortugas provide their first landfall.
-[Heavy wind and rain] In a storm, thousands of storm-tossed birds – warblers, thrushes, cuckoos, and others – seek shelter on the Dry Tortugas.
+If they run into the heavy wind and rain of a “Norther” blowing down from the continent, the Dry Tortugas provide a safe haven.
+[Heavy wind and rain] Thousands of storm-tossed birds – warblers, thrushes, cuckoos, and others – will seek shelter on the islands.
 [The storm sounds]

 [Sooty Tern calls]